-- 634 TEACHING AND LITERATURE: STRING INSTRUMENTS - Prerequisite: permission of instructor.
-Research in current trends and issues in string teaching techniques and appropriate literature. - 640, 1, 2, 3 ADVANCED ACCOMPANYING I, II, III, IV 1 credit each Prerequisite: Graduate standing in keyboard performance and/or accompanying or the per-mission of the instructor.
-An in-depth study of principles of accompanying, sight reading, standard repertoire, and transposition - 647 MASTER'S CHAMBER RECITAL Prerequisite: permission of instructor.
-Composition student will present a recital of chamber music compositions ital least one-half hour in lengthi written while in residence at the Univer-sity.
-Student will actively organize and coordinate the recital and will also participate either as performer or conductor. - 653 ELECTRONIC MUSIC 3 credits The theory and practice of electronic music composition.
-Developing a practical understand-ing of sound synthesis and MIDI in a digital/analog multi-track recording studio. - STUDENT RECITAL 0 credits Required of all music majors.
-Forum for student and faculty providing lectures, recitals, and opportunity to practice skills for successful music performance - 665 VOCAL PEDAGOGY 3 credits Prerequisite: permission.
-In-depth study of subjects dealing with teaching of voice: physiology of vocal instrument, principles governing vocal production and application of vocal pedagogy. - ADVANCED SONG LITERATURE 3 credits Prerequisite: permission of instructor.
+634 TEACHING AND LITERATURE: STRING INSTRUMENTS

+Prerequisite: permission of instructor.
+Research in current trends and issues in string teaching teach

+640.1.2.3 ADVANCED ACCOMPANYING I, II, III, IV

+Prerequisite: Graduate standing in keyboard performance and/or accompanying or the per-mission of the instructor.
+An in-depth study of principles of accompanying, sight reading, stanoard repertoire, and transposition.

+647 MASTER'S CHAMBER RECITAL 1 credit Prerequisite: permission of instructor.
+Composition student will present a recital of chamber music compositions (at least one-half hour in length) written while in residence at the Univer-sity.
+Student will actively organize and coordinate the recital and will also participate either as performer or conductor.

+- ELECTRONIC MUSIC 653 The theory and practice of electronic music composition.
+Developing a practical understand-ing of sound synthesis and MIDI in a digital/analog multi-track recording studio. - STUDENT RECITAL 657 0 credits Required of all music majors.
+Forum for student and faculty providing lectures, recitals, and opportunity to practice skills for successful music performance.
+VOCAL PEDAGOGY 3 credits 665

+- Prerequisite: permission.
+In-depth study of subjects dealing with teaching of voice: physiology of vocal instrument, principles governing vocal production and application of vocal pedagogy.
+ADVANCED SONG LITERATURE 666 3 credits Prerequisite: permission of instructor.
 Systematic study of song literature presented chrono-logically according to national schools of composition.
-Stylistic compositional characteristics and representative works of all major composers of solo song literature. - SEMINAR IN MUSIC EDUCATION 1-3 credits (May be repeated for a total of 6 credits) Intensive examination of special topics in the field of music education - ADVANCED PROBLEMS IN MUSIC 1-3 credits 697 (May be repeated for a total of eight credits) Prerequisite: permission of graduate adviser Studies or research projects related to problems in music. - GRADUATE RECITAL 2 credits 2 credits Prerequisite: permission of graduate adviser.
+Stylistic compositional characteristics and representative works of all major composers of solo song literature. - SEMINAR IN MUSIC EDUCATION 675 1-3 credits - (May be repeated for a total of 6 credits) Intensive examination of special topics in the field of music education. - ADVANCED PROBLEMS IN MUSIC 697 1-3 credits (Way be repeated for a total of eight credits) Prerequisite: permission of graduate adviser.
+Studies or research projects related to problems in music. - GRADUATE RECITAL 698 2 credits Prerequisite: permission of graduate adviser.
 Recital prepared and presented as a requirement for any appropriate degree option.
-If recital document is to be written in conjunction with the recital, add 699 for the additional credit. - MASTER'S THESIS 4-6 credits Prerequisite: permission of graduate adviser.
-Research related to the completion of the master's thesis or recital document written in conjunction with the graduate recital, depending on the student's degree option.
+If recital document is to be written in conjunction with the recital, add 699 for the additional credit.

+Prerequisite: permission of graduate adviser.
+Research related to the completion of the mas-ter's thesis or recital document written in conjunction with the graduate recital, depending on the student's degree option.

-MUSICAL ORGANIZATIONS 7510:
+MUSICAL ORGANIZATIONS